Cutting the cord is easy right?

 Some great alternatives to your free time are

 This doesn’t mean that you shouldn’t watch TV.
 Instead, focus on completing your most important tasks and reward yourself with TV.
 For example, after writing 2 hours for your book, watch 15–30 minutes of your favorite show.

 The truth is cutting the cord isn’t complicated.

 Yet, many fail to do so.

 That’s the average amount that people save annually when they cut the cord.
-Cutting the cord isn’t only about saving money, it’s about saving time.
-On average, Americans spend 2–4 hours watching TV.
+Cutting the cord isn’t only about saving money, it’s about saving time to do productive tasks.

-Cutting the cord is one of many of the opportunities you have to save money.
+Cutting the cord is one of many opportunities you have to save money.
 Every little bit adds up.
-It’s easy to look at wealthy people and fantasize on how lucky they are to be in their position.
+It’s easy to look at wealthy people and fantasize about how lucky they are to be in their position.

-Success starts with building the right habits.
+Financial success starts with building the right habits.
 Go ahead and determine if cutting cable is right for you.
-Who knows, saving $500 can be your first stepping stone towards financial freedom.
+Who knows, saving $500 may be your first step towards financial freedom.